ryanlail/river-tees-rediscovered/README.md

 Note: This web-server is designed to run on a linux system, so it may not run properlly on a windows machine.

 To launch the web-server navigate to the `Main_Proj` directory and (if it is the first launch), type `npm install` followed by `npm start`.
-The website is now accesible on `localhost:8080`
+The website is now accesible on `localhost:8080` from your web browser